OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Drozer<sup>[25]</sup> is an Android security assessment framework that allows you to search for security vulnerabilities in apps and devices by assuming the role of a third party app interacting with the other application's IPC endpoints and the underlying OS.
 The following section documents the steps necessary to install and begin using Drozer.

-Drozer is open source software, maintained by MWR InfoSecurity, and can be downloaded from: [Drozer](https://labs.mwrinfosecurity.com/tools/drozer).

 ###### Installing Drozer

-### Prerequisites:

-1. JRE or JDK
-2. Android SDK
-3. An Android emulator

 **On Linux:**